South Vietnam: Second Republic (1967–1975)

-Kỳ and Thieu functioned in those roles until 1967, bringing much-desired stability to the government.
-They imposed censorship and suspended civil liberties, and intensified anticommunist efforts.
+Kỳ and Thiệu functioned in those roles until 1967, bringing much-desired stability to the government.
+They intensified anticommunist efforts and occasionally imposed censorship.
 Under pressure from the US, they held elections for president and the legislature in 1967.
 The Senate election took place on 2 September 1967.
 The Presidential election took place on 3 September 1967, Thiệu was elected president with 34% of the vote in a widely criticised poll.
 The Parliamentary election took place on 22 October 1967.